Lawn Removal Programs FAQs

 The Grass to Garden program is organized by Resource Central and funded by local water utilities.
 The program incentives homeowners to replace thirsty grass lawns with beautiful, drought-tolerant xeriscapes by providing approved applicants with a free Garden In A Box and drip irrigation retrofit kit.
 The program makes it easy and affordable to go xeric and save water!
 The Grass to Garden program is free for homeowners who qualify.
 If you don’t qualify, you can always purchase a Garden In A Box from us for a very reasonable price.

-The Grass to Garden program typically kicks off in early February.
+The Grass to Garden program typically kicks off in January or early February.
 The deadline to submit an application is usually March 15th.
 Also remember that you must complete approximately 75% of your lawn removal before picking up your Garden In A Box in May or early June.
-Sorry, no acceptions.
+Sorry, no exceptions.

 We appreciate your enthusiasm!
 Unfortunately, lawn removal projects that started before receiving written approval from Resource Central are not eligible.
 You must remove existing and maintained grass to qualify.